-One good option is Agralawn Crabgrass Killer, a powder made mostly of cinnamon bark and corn gluten meal.
+One good option is organic crabgrass killer, a powder made mostly of cinnamon bark and corn gluten meal.
 Wet the crabgrass and sprinkle this on, thoroughly coating the grass clump.
 This post-emergence crabgrass treatment will kill off the weeds without impacting your lawn grass.

 Make sure that your lawn stays thick, avoid bare spots that could develop crabgrass, and cut your lawn at the right height for your grass variety.
 For most typical lawn grasses, the appropriate height is 2-3 inches.
 If you maintain it at that height and keep it regularly mowed, it’s unlikely that subsequent crabgrass will begin to grow and produce seed.

-If you’ve a shady spot which grass has a hard time growing in, consider removing the grass in that area and replacing it with mulch or stone chips with landscape fabric underneath.
+If you have a shady spot in which grass has a hard time growing, consider removing the grass in that area and replacing it with mulch or stone chips with landscape fabric underneath.
 This reduces watering needs, and it can be a visually-appealing addition to your yard.
 And you don’t have to mow it!

 I don’t like using chemical alternatives.
 But if crabgrass has infested most of your lawn, you may not have a choice.
 You can go through and remove the top layer of your lawn and reseed, but will that get all the roots?
 Can you keep it from returning long enough to get your new lawn thick enough to repel weeds?

-Pendimethalin weed preventer, such as Scotts Halts Crabgrass & Grassy Weed Preventer, is a good solution in these cases.
-This pre-emergence crabgrass treatment is meant to be applied early in the spring, before soil temperature gets above 55 degrees.
+Pendimethalin weed preventer is a good solution in these cases.
+This pre-emergence crabgrass treatment is meant to be applied early in the spring, before soil temperatures get above 55 degrees.

 In warmer climates, you’ll need to use pre-emergence treatment twice per year.
-Use it as soon as the soil temperature reaches 55 degrees in the early spring, and then in the fall to prevent winter weed growth.
-Once the soil temperature dips below 50 degrees consistently, pendimethalin treatments are less effective.
+Use it as soon as the soil temperatures reach 55 degrees in the early spring, and then in the fall to prevent winter weed growth.
+Once the soil temperatures dip below 50 degrees consistently, pendimethalin treatments are less effective.

-If you just have a persistent clump that won’t die by any other means, opt for a crabgrass spot treatment like Bonide Weed Beater Plus.
+If you just have a persistent clump that won’t die by any other means, opt for a crabgrass spot treatment.
 Spot treatments will typically eliminate reappearing plants with ease.